 - Documentation of a TST is acceptable only from a United States facility.

-If you cannot provide results of a current TB test or if your current test was not done in a United States facility, please call our appointment line to get the test done at Campus Health.
+If you cannot provide results of a current TB test that meets the above requirements, please call our appointment line to get testing at Campus Health.
 This must be completed within the first 30 days of class.

 If you have any questions, please call 919-966-2283 or email [email protected] and the Immunization Coordinator will assist you.